 Load table, Save table, Copy to clipboard (Ctrl+C), Paste from clipboard (Ctrl+V), OK all, Invert OK, Insert line, Delete line, Clear table.
 'Load table', 'Save table' and 'Clear table' duplicate the corresponding buttons of the 'Mass table' buttons.
 'Copy to' and 'Paste from' are standard clipboard routines that will copy a mass list either to or from the clipboard.
-'OK all' enables all mass values.
-'Invert OK' will disable all enabled values and enable all disabled values, thus enabling you to carry out complementary searches on a mass list.
+'OK disabled values, thus enabling you to carry out complementary searches on a mass list.
 'Insert line' and 'Delete line' will insert an empty line or delete the current line, respectively.